vk-cs/docs-public/docs/en/tools-for-using-services/terraform/how-to-guides/aws/aws.md

 Make sure the bucket and objects have been created successfully, and the configuration has been set up:

-1. [Connect](/ru/storage/s3/connect/s3-cli "change-lang") to Cloud Storage via AWS CLI.
+1. [Connect](/ru/storage/s3/connect/s3-cli "change-lang") to Object Storage via AWS CLI.
 1. Verify that the bucket and objects have been created.
 Run the command:

     ```console